Halloween Shark Facts

 The pointy-nosed blue chimaera (Hydrolagus trolli), a type of ghost fish, looks just like Frankenstein with a ‘stitched together/patchwork’ snout.
-Scientists hypothesise that they serve a sensory purpose rather than a scary one.
+Scientists hypothesize that they serve a sensory purpose rather than a scary one.

-Rhinochimaeridae (long-nosed chimaera) have venomous spines used in defence – this runs down the length of their metre-long body!
-Can you imagine that a metre-long venomous spine?!
+Rhinochimaeridae (long-nosed chimaera) have venomous spines used in for defense – this runs down the length of their meter-long body!
+Can you imagine that a meter-long venomous spine?!